Cloud-Based Comprehensive Website Security Solutions

 Yes, TrueShield is a PCI-certified cloud Web Application Firewall & CDN.

-Minification is the process of removing all unnecessary characters from source code, without changing its functionality.
-These unnecessary characters usually include white spaces, new line characters and comments, often used to add readability to the code but not required for its execution.
-By removing these characters, TrueSpeed minimizes your website’s size, making it lighter and reducing loading time.
+Minification is the process of removing all unnecessary characters from the source code, without changing its functionality.
+These unnecessary characters usually include white spaces, new line characters and comments, which are often used to add readability to the code but are not required for its execution.
+By removing these characters, TrueSpeed minimises your website’s size, making it lighter and reducing load time.

 SiteLock SMART (Secure Malware Alert & Removal Tool)

-If the customer has turned ‘auto-clean’ on then the fix is instantaneous, and we upload the file back up to the customer’s site on completion.
+If the customer has turned ‘auto-clean’ on then the fix is instantaneous, and we upload the file back up to the customer’s site upon completion.

-If auto-clean is off, then they have the option of fixing it by clicking a button or cleaning the site themselves based on the report that they see in the detail screen.
+If auto-clean is off, then customers have the option of fixing it by clicking a button or cleaning the site themselves based on the report that they see in the detail screen.

 - Fuzzy logic scans.